 In addition to those 4 Agile Values, the authors of the Agile Manifesto agreed to a set of 12 Agile Principles that underpin agile ways of working.
-Though less well known than the 4 agile values, I find that the 12 Agile Principles are more useful and provide more guidance on agile ways of working.
+Though less well-known than the 4 agile values, I find that the 12 Agile Principles are more useful and provide more guidance on agile ways of working.

 The first principle is the highest priority is to satisfy the customer through early and continuous delivery of valuable software.
 The words “valuable software” bothers some people.
 Keep in mind that in 2001 when those thought leaders came up with the agile values and principles, they were thinking only of software development.
-Since then agile has been introduced in almost every industry including, in construction, in automotive assembly, and even in the manufacturing of jet fighters.
-If it makes more sense for you, please substitute the words “valuable solutions” for valuable software.
+Since then agile has been introduced in almost every industry including, in construction, automotive assembly, and even in the manufacturing of jet fighters.
+If it makes more sense to you, please substitute the words “valuable solutions” for valuable software.

-The second principal is to welcome changing requirements even late in development.
+The second principle is to welcome changing requirements even late in development.
 At the time this was written, most people were focused on controlling change or managing “scope creep”.
 [See why I think Scope Creep is bullshit here.]

 Similarly, number four is about business people and developers working together daily throughout the project.
 At the time this was written, it was common for business people to create a requirements document and ‘throw it over the wall’ to the developers.
-After months or years of working on it, the developers would reveal it to the requestor for final testing and only then learn that the solution was incorrectly stated, improperly built or no longer needed.
-The point of this principles is for those who build and those who use the solution to collaborate to avoid those outcomes.
+After months or years of working on it, the developers would reveal it to the requestor for final testing and only then learn that the solution was incorrectly stated, improperly built, or no longer needed.
+The point of these principles is for those who build and those who use the solution to collaborate to avoid those outcomes.

-The fifth agile principle is to build projects around motivated individuals, give them the environment and support they need and trust them to get the job done.
-This is actually a 3 parter – it is about getting motivated people, empowering them and trusting them.
+The fifth agile principle is to build projects around motivated individuals, give them the environment and support they need, and trust them to get the job done.
+This is actually a 3 parter – it is about getting motivated people, empowering them, and trusting them.

-Principle number seven is working software is the primary measure progress.
-Traditionally, percent complete was used to measure the progress of projects.
+Principle number seven is working software is the primary measure of progress.
+Traditionally, the percent complete was used to measure the progress of projects.
 Percent complete is super unreliable because people have a hard time establishing the percent, especially when it gets to 80 or 90%.
-Rarely does 90% done mean that only 10% of the effort or time remain.
+Rarely does 90% done mean that only 10% of the effort or time remains.
 [See Almost Done for more on the 90% rule.]

 Rather than using percent complete, agile teams break the work down into features or functions, decompose those into small pieces, and then build in small pieces.
 They track whether or not those small pieces are done and avoid percent complete.